 This project widens the last two-lane section of US 101 between Sequim and Port Angeles.

-- Although mainline traffic has been shifted to the new alignment, the existing business along the corridor are still easily accessible and open for business.
+- Existing business along the corridor are remain accessible and open for business.

 Why is WSDOT

 widening US 101?

 To increase safety and relieve congestion, we are widening the last remaining section of two-lane roadway between Sequim and Port Angeles.

 The End Result

 The end result is a continuous four-lane divided highway between Sequim and Port Angeles.
 The new four-lane roadway will have two lanes in each direction and a wide median.

 In 1993, an Environmental Impact Statement (EIS) titled “SR 101 O’Brien Road to Palo Alto Road” identified four transportation improvement projects; this project is the third to be constructed.